Identify existing issues

-Whether you have tried for some to get pregnant or if you are just starting out, learning more about your fertility (and your partner's) is vital.
-If you suspect that you and your partner may have a problem getting pregnant, finding and eliminating the cause will be your and your doctor's top concern.
-Eighty percent of infertility cases can be traced to three categories: sperm issues, fallopian tubes problems, or ovulation issues.
+Whether you have tried for some time to get pregnant or if you are just starting out, learning more about your fertility (and your partner's) is vital.
+If you suspect that you and your partner may have a problem getting pregnant, finding and eliminating the cause will be your (and your doctor's) top concern.

 Here is the breakdown: